armbian/build/documentation/geek-faq.md

 	- "debs" = delete "./output/debs",
 	- "cache" = delete "./output/cache",
 	- "sources" = delete "./sources"
-- **AFTERINSTALL** (string): is a variable with command executed in a process of building just before closing image to insert some of your custom applications or fixes
 - **KERNEL\_KEEP\_CONFIG** (yes|no): overwrite or keep kernel config before compilation
 - **USE_CCACHE** (yes|no): use a C compiler cache to speed up the build process
 - **BUILD_DESKTOP** (yes|no): builds a desktop on the top of the system with hw acceleration for some boards.